Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 Glen Scrivener argues that atheists misunderstand Pascal’s Wager in Episode number 595 of his Speak Life Podcast (Atheists Misunderstand Pascal’s Wager (and so do Christians) I think he is right, and it seems that Christians don’t really understand it, either.
 Me included … until now.
 Before we dive in, though, let’s review Pascal’s Wager.

 Believing in God potentially gains a person everything (eternal life, joy, meaning, etc.).
 If God exists, the believer hits the jackpot.
 Believing in God also has very little downside.
-Pascal supposes that a person might forego some pleasures that were not pursued or time and energy spent living out faith (more on that below), but a person is little worse off for believing in God if God does not exist.
+Pascal supposes that a person might forego some pleasures that were not pursued or time and energy spent living in harmony with faith (more on that below), but a person is little worse off for believing in God if God does not exist.

 Christopher Hitchens calls Pascal’s Wager “religious hucksterism of the cheapest, vulgarist, nastiest kind,” and Alex O’Connor calls it “half-hearted ass-kissing just in case.”
 Richard Dawkins asks, “What is so special about belief?”
 And, “Why would God not look for something of more substance from us, like being good?”
+Matt Dillahunty says, “Pascal’s wager is an apologetic argument that attempts to demonstrate that belief in God is warranted based on decision theory and probability.”
+But is it?

 All of these comments and questions assume that Pascal’s Wager is an apologetic argument for God, and they find it woefully wanting in that respect.
-Even Christians assume it is an apologetic argument, also, but everyone who makes that assumption has missed the actual point of Pascal’s Wager.
+Even Christians assume it is an apologetic argument, but everyone who makes that assumption has missed the actual point of Pascal’s Wager.

 Glen Scrivener’s summary of Pascal’s Wager taken from Graham Tomlin’s book, Pascal, The Man Who Made the Modern World, exposes the error people make in these assumptions.
 Pascal wasn’t attempting to assert a rational argument, defense, or proof of God.
 He was making a very different point altogether.